-Neuromuscular dentistry recognizes that the muscles that move the jaw must be in a comfortable relaxed position in order to not be in conflict with the teeth and joint.
+Neuromuscular dentistry recognizes that the muscles that move the jaw must be in a comfortable relaxed position in order to not be in conflict with the teeth and joints.
 Many people require advanced restorative treatment because excessive muscle activity and a poor bite position have caused their teeth to severely wear down.

 Common symptoms that occur when teeth, jaws, and muscles are in conflict include:

-If you are experiencing any of the above symptoms, please call our office to schedule a complimentary consultation to evaluate your symptoms and discuss treatment options.
+If you are experiencing any of the above symptoms, please call our dental office to schedule a complimentary consultation to evaluate your symptoms and discuss treatment options.